viamrobotics/docs/docs/tutorials/services/plan-motion-with-arm-gripper.md

 Specifying other reference frames is an easy way to move with respect to those frames.
 For example, you can specify a pose that is 100 millimeters above the table obstacle featured earlier in this tutorial.
 You do not need to calculate that exact pose with respect to the **arm** or **world**.
-You must only provide the object name (instead of the `gripperName` you saw in the code samples above) when making the `NewPoseInFrame` to pass into the `Move` function.
+You must only provide the object name (instead of the `gripperName` you saw in the code samples above) when making the `PoseInFrame` to pass into the `Move` function.
 This has implications for how motion is calculated, and what final configuration your robot will rest in after moving.

 <!-- TODO: Content below struck out for the moment, saved to point at the next tutorial "Add Constraints to a Motion Plan" -->